 The construction market currently is marked by a huge gap between residential and nonresidential activity.
-Residential construction spending-comprising new single- and multifamily structures, along with additions and renovations to owner-occupied housing-jumped 53% in the first six months of 2021 compared to January-June 2020.
-Nonresidential construction spending slid 8% during that span.
+Private nonresidential construction spending-comprising new single- and multifamily structures along with additions and renovations to owner-occupied housing-jumped 26% in the first seven months of 2021 compared to January-July 2020.
+Private nonresidential construction spending slid 8% during that span.

 Employment data show a similar story.
 Both residential and nonresidential construction employment plunged by 14-15% from February to April 2020.
-But by June 2021, employment among residential building and specialty trade contractors had rebounded to a higher level than in February 2020, immediately before the pandemic struck.
-In contrast, nonresidential building, specialty trade and heavy and civil engineering contractors added back barely half of the employees they lost between February and April 2020.
+But by September 2021, employment among residential building and specialty trade contractors had rebounded to a higher level than in February 2020, immediately before the pandemic struck.
+In contrast, nonresidential construction firms--building, specialty trade, and heavy and civil engineering contractors-added back barely half of the employees they lost between February and April 2020.

 Both of these datasets-spending and employment-indicate that the overall market for nonresidential construction remains weak, even though certain project types and geographic areas are hot.
-Thus, many contractors are forced to absorb cost increases in order to win the remaining projects that are available to bid on in their specialty or area.
+Thus, many contractors are forced to absorb cost increases in order to win the remaining projects that are available to bid on in their specialty or region.